apache/jackrabbit-oak/oak-doc/src/site/markdown/query/lucene.md

 example while indexing any node the indexer would lookup for applicable indexRule for that node based on its _primaryType_.
 If a direct match is found then that rule would be used otherwise it would look for rule for any of the parent types.
-The rules are looked up in the order of there entry under `indexRules` node (indexRule node itself is of type `nt:unstructured` which has `orderable` child nodes)
+The rules are looked up in the order of their entry under `indexRules` node (indexRule node itself is of type `nt:unstructured` which has `orderable` child nodes).

-If `inherited` is set to false on any rule then that rule would only be applicable if exact match is found
+If `inherited` is set to false on any rule then that rule would only be applicable if exact match is found.

 ##### <a name="property-definitions"></a>Property Definitions

-Each index rule consist of one ore more property definition defined under `properties`.
+Each index rule consist of one or more property definitions defined under `properties`.
 Order of property definition node is important as some properties are based on regular expressions.
-Below is the canonical property definition structure
+Below is the canonical property definition structure.

     propNode (nt:unstructured)
       - name (string)